JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 ## UnicodePlots.jl

 The `heatmap()` function in [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) can use colorschemes.
-You have to extract the colors into an array of floating-point numbers first.
+You have to supply the colors as an array of floating-point numbers first.
 For example:

 ```
 ... colormap = [(x.r, x.g, x.b) for x in ColorSchemes.leonardo.colors]